Home / Why offer a Health Savings Account in a Section 125 Cafeteria Plan?

 It is likely that you have employees who would like to set up an HSA but do not meet the primary eligibility

 requirement – coverage under a high-deductible health plan (HDHP).
-Making both available in your health benefit
+Making both available in your health benefit plan options will be a welcome opportunity to these employees.

 A Cafeteria plan with plenty of choices is also attractive to potential employees, and will make your efforts to hire top-quality candidates more successful.